 William F. "Bill" Brockett is a research pilot at NASA’s Dryden Flight Research Center, Edwards, Calif.
-He is the senior and most experienced NASA pilot flying the Shuttle Carrier Aircraft, lead pilot for the DC-8 Airborne Science Laboratory, and also pilots the Stratospheric Observatory for Infrared Astronomy (SOFIA) Boeing 747SP and the Gulfstream G-III aircraft.
+He was NASA's senior pilot of the modified 747 Shuttle Carrier Aircraft on the final ferry mission that delivered the shuttle Endeavour to Los Angeles in September 2012.
+He is the lead pilot for the NASA's DC-8 Airborne Science Laboratory, and also pilots the Stratospheric Observatory for Infrared Astronomy (SOFIA) Boeing 747SP and the Gulfstream G-III aircraft.
 He previously flew the Beech T-34 Turbo Mentor and Super KingAir, the McDonnell Douglas F-18, the Lear 24 and the YO-3A Quiet Star aircraft at Dryden.
-He has amassed more than 16,700 hours of flight time during a more than 43-year flying career.
+He has amassed more than 16,700 hours of flight time during a more than 45-year flying career.

 Brockett transferred to Dryden in December 1998 from NASA’s Ames Research Center at Moffett Field, Calif., where he had been a NASA pilot for more than 10 years.

 At Ames he commanded a variety of scientific research missions on the DC-8 Flying Laboratory, was the lead pilot of the C-130B Earth Survey aircraft and the Kuiper Airborne Observatory, a modified civil version of the Lockheed C-141 Starlifter that carried a 36-inch telescope and was the predecessor to the SOFIA.
 He served as assistant chief pilot for the Airborne Science Program and advised both NASA management and program scientists on operational issues.
 In addition he flew T-38, Lear Jet 24, Lockheed YO-3 and Beech King Air aircraft to support other NASA programs.